-This was such a hit, that I even saw some on Nick’s plate!
+This was such a hit, that I even saw some of Nick’s plate!
 I smiled

-Nutrition Highlights: Low-sodium, good source of Fiber and Calcium, excellent source of Vitamins A and C.
+Nutrition Highlights: Low-sodium, a good source of Fiber and Calcium, an excellent source of Vitamins A and C.

 Why eat kale on Thanksgiving?
 Well, it’s one of the healthiest foods in the world, that’s why!
-Check out the health benefits of kale (and fyi, it has less oxalates than spinach, so if you are prone to kidney stones, choose kale over spinach)
+Check out the health benefits of kale (and FYI, it has fewer oxalates than spinach, so if you are prone to kidney stones, choose kale over spinach)